CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

      - If the LED is on solid, press the Receiver's PROGRAM button for 1-2 seconds until the led starts slowly blinking on and off (Do not press for longer otherwise you will trigger a reset of all codes - See previous section)
    - On the Arduino
      - Power it up - it will start transmitting every 15 seconds.
-     - Wait for a cykle of at least 2 TX bursts (about 30 seconds)
+     - Wait until you hear the relay clicking on and off (after about 30 seconds)
    - On the IQ Receiver
      - Check that "programming mode" has completed - This is signified by a repeating LED pattern where the LED becomes solid for about 10 seconds, and then blinks for 5 seconds.
 N.B.
-Note that if the LED ever becomes solid, it is indicatating that the code has been stored, and if you then see it blinking, it no longer means that the IQ reciever is in "programming mode", it means that the relay is triggered ON - A solid LED means that the relay is off.
+Note that if the LED ever becomes solid, it is indicating that the code has been stored, and if you then see it blinking, it no longer means that the IQ reciever is in "programming mode", it means that the relay is triggered ON - A solid LED means that the relay is off.

 N.B.
 If all is setup and working OK, the relay will click on every 15 seconds, and stay on for about 5 seconds.
 This will repeat until you stop the Arduino from sending TX signals!